Posts Categorised: Standby Generator

 Have you ever wondered what can knock out our power?

 We all expect to plug in our devices or turn on our light switch and they just magically work.
 That is not always true and if you haven’t experienced a power outage yet, you will!
+However, you don’t have to worry about all your electronics, including your fridge, lights, and gadgets, going out as a result of the outage.
+To protect you from your next outage, you can install a generator in your home.
+For help finding a generator, visit AlltimePower.

 If you look at the graphic here, you will see that there are three main sections of the electrical grid and those are pretty much interconnected.
 If something major hit any one of these sections, it could knock out anything in the entire region.
 Yes, our electrical grid is that fragile.